 - meetings with commissioner: Students organize and prepare meetings with the commissioner.
 During at least the first meeting the coach will be present as observer;

 - project proposal: Teams prepare a project proposal, a first concept is discussed with the coach and commissioner.
 Project proposals should at least address the mission/vision of the group team, the aim of the project and consultancy research questions, the planning chart, the stakeholder analysis, go/no-go decisions and involved risks.
-The plan is further scrutinized by the commissioner and available academic advisor.
+The plan is further scrutinized by the commissioner, the coach and the available academic advisor.
 During project execution the team checks the project-plan and negotiates adjustments, also with the commissioner, when and if needed;

-- project execution: During project execution a certain division of tasks is needed, yet the team should not start to work as a task team, with only one or two persons working on the integration of elements.
-Interdisciplinarity requires that all members actively work on synthesis and participate in the formulation of the final product in consultation with the commissioner;
+- project execution: During project execution a certain division of tasks is needed, yet it is not desirable that only one or two persons work on the integration of elements.
+The transdisciplinary orientation of the projects requires that all members actively work on synthesis and participate in the formulation of the final product in consultation with the commissioner;

 - project deliverables: In principle all teams deliver a project report and an oral presentation, in English, to their commissioner and coaches involved in the ACT.
 Alternative and possible additional deliverables for each project are defined in the project-plan in interaction with the commissioner and the process coach and academic advisor.

 - individual assignments: Students compile a (self) assessment dossier.
 This includes the: application letter, expectation paper, reflection forms, mid-term reflection paper and final reflection paper.
 During the starting, mid-term and final interviews the coach gives feedback on the dossier.
 Elements of this dossier are discussed during team meetings.